Safety Profile

 A CONSISTENT SAFETY PROFILE THROUGH 24-MONTH FOLLOW-UP

-Treatment with KYMRIAH® (tisagenlecleucel) involves coordination of care with a KYMRIAH Treatment Center.
+Treatment with KYMRIAH® (tisagenlecleucel) involves coordination of care with a certified KYMRIAH Treatment Center.
 After it is determined that your patient is eligible for and prescribed KYMRIAH, you and the treatment center will both contribute to your patient’s care, so ongoing communication is key.
 Following KYMRIAH infusion, routine long-term monitoring is required to treat potential KYMRIAH-associated side effects.

 Cytokine Release Syndrome

-Median time to first event, 3 days from infusion (range, 1-22; 1 patient with onset after Day 10) Median time to resolution, 8 days (range, 1-36)1
+Median time to first event: 3 days from infusion (range, 1-22; 1 patient with onset after Day 10); median time to resolution: 8 days (range, 1-36)1

-Ensure that at least 2 doses of tocilizumab are available on-site prior to infusion of KYMRIAH1
+Confirm that at least 2 doses of tocilizumab are available on-site prior to infusion of KYMRIAH1

 Counsel patients to seek immediate medical attention should signs or symptoms of CRS occur at any time1